libmapper/libmapper/doc/how_to_compile_and_run.md

     }

-Running this program should make a device called "testdevice" show up in a libmapper GUI.
+Running this program should make a device called "testdevice" show up in a libmpr GUI.
 Use the steps in section "Testing", above, to check that the device is created correctly.

 We have noticed that Processing.org does not always free devices